 Supplies and Materials

-To make your own bone toy, you will need pre-shrunk/washed sturdy base fabric, mixed fleece scraps for embellishments (a great use for off cuts), complementary coloured thread, stuffing, squeakers (optional), and scissors/sewing tools.
+To make your own monogrammed bone dog toy, you will need pre-shrunk/washed sturdy base fabric, mixed fleece scraps for embellishments (a great use for off cuts), complementary coloured thread, stuffing, squeakers (optional), and scissors/sewing tools.

 - Sturdy base bone fabric